ibm-cloud-docs/schematics/create-ansible-playbook.md

 An [Ansible Galaxy](https://galaxy.ansible.com/){: external} hosts many reusable Ansible Collection that can be used in your Ansible playbook.

-{{site.data.keyword.bplong_notm}} supports Ansible collections by processing the requirements through `requirements.yaml` or `requirements.yml` file.
-The `requirements.yaml` file is stored in the `/collections` folder of your Git repository.
-It’s designed to be the comprehensive package for all of your automation by using one or more playbooks, and roles.
+{{site.data.keyword.bplong_notm}} supports Ansible collections by processing the requirements file.
+It’s designed to be a collective package for all of your automation task related to playbooks, and roles.
+The requirements file is stored in the `/collections` folder of your Git repository.
 Collections are stored in the Ansible root folder as `ansiblecollections`.
 {: shortdesc}

 The sample folder structure with the `collections` in the Git repository.